-COC will require the family to attend a briefing.
-COC will provide the family with a briefing packet (as described in Chapter 5) and, in an individual or group briefing, will orally inform the family about COC's payment and subsidy standards, procedures for requesting approval of a unit, the unit inspection process, and the leasing process.
+COCThe PHA will not require the family to attend a briefing.
+COCThe PHA will provide the family with a briefing packet (as described in Chapter 5) and, in an individual or group briefing, will orally inform the family about COCthe PHA's payment and subsidy standards, procedures for requesting approval of a unit, the unit inspection process, and the leasing process.
+The PHA will suggest that the family attend a full briefing at a later date.